-- Proceed as follows:

-- 1. Select QUEUES & JOBS Current Jobs.

-- ♦ The active print jobs are shown.
+- 1. Select QUEUES & JOBS Current Jobs. - ♦ The active print jobs are shown.

-print jobs to different queues.
+The print jobs that are displayed can be edited.
+Editing means the deleting, halting, and prioritizing of print jobs as well as moving print jobs to different queues.
 To edit a print job click the name of the queue.